Spacescope/api-docs/docs/guides.md

 ## Authentication

-All HTTP requests made against the Spacescope API must be validated with an API Token.
+All HTTP requests made against the Spacescope API must be validated with an API key.

-You can register and activate a token at [Spacescope](https://spacescope.io/) !
+Please [sign in](https://spacescope.io/sign/in) to view your API key.
+Don't have an account?
+[Register](https://spacescope.io/sign/up/email) now to activate your API key for free!

 ## Quick Start